Fyvel/octopus-puzzle/docs/Start Here - Instructions - Release Retention.md

 #### Deployment

-A deployment is the way a release of a project ends up in an environment.
+**A deployment is the way a release of a project ends up in an environment**.
 If we created release 1.0.0 of the Pet Shop project, we could deploy it to the Staging environment.
 We'll check the deployment and make sure everything is ok, and then create a new deployment of the same release to the Production environment.
 Every time a release of a project is sent to an environment, a new deployment is created.